HAIFIT: Human-to-AI Fashion Image Translation: Experiments

 Considering our objective of learning clothing sketch features and generating high-quality clothing images while preserving the designer's style and intricate details, it's imperative to construct a new clothing dataset comprising paired images and sketches for model training and testing.
 While directly hand-drawing a large dataset of garment image-sketch pairs by designers may seem challenging, a more feasible approach involves designers creating a small amount of clothing image-sketch paired data, which can then be expanded using an image-to-sketch generation algorithm.
 Thanks to the personalized sketch generation algorithm proposed by StyleMe~\cite{wu2023styleme}, this dataset construction becomes feasible.
 Thus, our dataset construction task focuses on building a fashion clothing image dataset for image-to-sketch generation.

 Common publicly available fashion datasets like FashionGEN~\cite{rostamzadeh2018fashion} and DeepFashion~\cite{liuLQWTcvpr16DeepFashion} predominantly feature realistic fashion images sourced directly from real-world photos.
 These images often include various backgrounds and individuals wearing the clothing in social settings.
 However, images with backgrounds pose significant challenges in generating single clothing sketches, which may not meet our requirements.
 The comparison between these datasets is illustrated in Fig.~\ref{fig:datset}.
 In this study, we introduce a self-collected clothing dataset named HAIFashion.
 HAIFashion comprises 3100 pairs of fashion clothing image-sketch datasets.
-We achieved this by crawling 3100 background-free fashion clothing images from the internet and employing the algorithm~\cite{wu2023styleme} to generate designer-style clothing sketches, facilitating our experiments.
+We achieved this by crawling 3100 background-free fashion clothing images from the internet and employing the sketch generate algorithm~\cite{wu2023styleme} and the paired sketch-image dataset~\cite{jiang2024simple} to generate designer-style clothing sketches, facilitating our experiments.